How do I know which study abroad program is best for me?

-- Academics: Do you want to take courses within your major or outside your board of study?
+- Academics: Do you want to take courses within your major or outside your department?
 Do you have any core requirements that you want fulfill abroad?

 - Travel: Would you prefer to travel with a group or on your own?

 - Location: Do you prefer a big city or small community?
 Warm or cool weather?